dakcarto/ssl-conn-test/README.txt

 (as a preliminary review towards substituting `requests` over `httplib2` in the `gsconfig` module).

-Usage (Linux/Mac):
+Usage (Mac):

 `python ssl-conn-plugin.py geoserver_url key_file cert_file ca_file`
   NOTE: key_file should not be passphrase-protected for this test

-On WINDOWS: Run the `.bat` script, which to set up the environment (relative to a Boundless QGIS install), that then launches the `.py` script:
+On WINDOWS: Run the `.bat` script, which will set up the environment (relative to a Boundless QGIS install), that then launches the `.py` script:

 `ssl-conn-plugin.bat geoserver_url key_file cert_file ca_file`

+.. note:: Edit batch script if Boundless QGIS install location is non-default.

 Samples::